understructure/deep-learning-notes/README.md

 - pick a range, let it randomly sample from uniform distribution of those values

-Initialize weights - from nomral distribution w/ low deviation (values pretty close together) values from -1.0 to 1.0
+Initialize weights - from normal distribution w/ low deviation (values pretty close together) values from -1.0 to 1.0